LuthMC/database/README.md

 ## Prerequisites

-- MySQL installed on your system
+- MySQL installed on your system.

 ## Steps